It's Snow Fun: Skiing and Snowboarding

 guidelines to get the most out of your winter workout and have more fun on the slopes:

 Use the right equipment.
-Whether buying or renting, choose skiing or snowboarding equipment that's in
+Whether buying or renting, choose skiing or snowboarding equipment that's in good

 Pay attention.
-Keep a close eye on the trail, stay on course and on courses designed for your
+Keep a close eye on the trail, stay on course and on courses designed for your skill

-skill level.
+level.
 Be on the lookout for dangerous ice and avoid it whenever possible.
 Always

 know the snow conditions before you ski or snowboard.
-If you are unsure of the
+If you are unsure of the conditions,

 Pace yourself.
 Start out the day with a few slow, easy runs to warm up.
-Remember not to push
+Remember not to push yourself

 Stay hydrated.
 Drink plenty of fluids when you're on the slopes all day, but avoid alcohol.
+In addition

-snack bars in a parka pocket.
+in a parka pocket.

-Know the proper procedures to take if you or someone in your group has an injury, hypothermia (a drop in
+Know the proper procedures to take if you or someone in your group has an injury, hypothermia (a drop in body

-body temperature that can be dangerous), or frostbite.
+temperature that can be dangerous), or frostbite.